BlueprintFramework/framework/resources/scripts/blueprint/ui/README.md

 # Blueprint UI

 Blueprint UI allows extensions to use versatile, easy to theme and powerful components that match the look of Pterodactyl's own components.
-Blueprint's components library can be called using `@blueprint/ui/path/to/component`.
+Blueprint's components library can be called using `import { Component(s) } from '@blueprint/ui';`.

 Pterodactyl's own components and the ones offered in Blueprint UI can look nearly identical, with added features on the Blueprint UI counterparts.